 But, if you are like me who gets rid of unwanted apps, avoids live wallpapers and takes all necessary steps to optimize performance and still experiences lags and slowdowns, then a virus infection could be blamed for it after all.

 #5.
 Unfamiliar apps show up on your phone?
 Most mobile viruses are programmed to install other apps (mostly malicious) on the infected device so that they can work together to mess up your happiness.
 If you notice apps which you don’t remember installing on your device, then there are high chances of your phone being infected with a virus.

+#6.
+Overheating?
 It is normal for a mobile phone to get overheated while playing games, constant Internet browsing, charging or non-stop calling.
-But, if your device remains hot most of the time for no reason, a virus infection could be the most probable culprit.
+But, if your device remains hot most of the time for no reason, a virus infection could be the most problem.